Banned David Warner, Cameron Bancroft sign up for Northern Territory competition

-Australian batsmen David Warner and Cameron Bancroft have signed up for a limited overs tournament in Northern Territory in July as they look to return to cricket in the wake of the ball-tampering scandal which saw them banned from the national team.
+Australia batsmen David Warner and Cameron Bancroft have signed up for a limited-overs tournament in Northern Territory in July as they look to return to cricket in the wake of the ball-tampering scandal which saw them banned from the national team.

-Former Australia vice captain Warner was confirmed for two one-day matches on July 21-22, while Bancroft would be available for the whole tournament, NT Cricket said in a statement.
+Former Australia vice-captain Warner was confirmed for two one-day matches on July 21-22, while Bancroft would be available for the whole tournament, NT Cricket said.

-“We’re delighted that Cameron and David will be joining us in Darwin for the Strike League,” NT Cricket CEO Joel Morrison said.
+The pair will be covering their own costs to play, NT Cricket CEO Joel Morrison told local media.

-“Their presence and experience will be invaluable for our local players, and it’s a big endorsement for the fantastic work being done by the staff at NT Cricket to make Darwin the winter destination of choice for Australian cricket.”
+“There’s no payment to any players in our competition.
+These two players are coming up here, looking after their own flights and accommodation,” NT Cricket chief executive Joel Morrison told Australian Associated Press.

+“They made a big error in judgment and ultimately paid the price.
+They’ve also demonstrated a willingness to learn from their mistakes and move forward.

+“We’re more than happy to support them on that journey.
+It’s great they can start it now, as opposed to waiting for summer.”

-Along with former Australia captain Steve Smith, Warner is serving a year-long ban, while his former Test opening partner Bancroft is serving nine months for his part in the Cape Town scandal which sullied the national team’s reputation and caused a major sponsor to withdraw support.
+Along with former Australia captain Steve Smith, Warner is serving a year-long ban, while his former Test opening partner Bancroft is serving nine months for his part in the Cape Town scandal in March, which sullied the national team’s reputation and caused a major sponsor to withdraw support.

 The bans issued by Cricket Australia preclude the trio from playing at international and state levels, along with the domestic ‘Big Bash’ Twenty20 tournament, but they are allowed to play in local third-tier club competitions and T20 tournaments overseas.